Walmart ends mask policy for fully vaccinated employees - NewsBreak

 Walmart also says it will no longer require daily health screenings as of February 28 except for employees in California, New York, and Virginia.

-The company’s COVID-19 Emergency Leave Policy which provides paid leave for COVID-19-related absences in addition to its regular paid leave policies will also end on March 31 except as required by state or local mandates or ordinances.3 dead after passenger van collides with tractor-trailer on I-81 near Wytheville, Va.
+The company’s COVID-19 Emergency Leave Policy which provides paid leave for COVID-19-related absences in addition to its regular paid leave policies will also end on March 31 except as required by state or local mandates or ordinances.Walmart cuts paid leave for COVID in half after new CDC guidelines

 Any COVID-19 leave in process on that date will continue under the terms of the current policy, according to the release.